TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 - also check <citation_list>s and individual <citation>s for reasonableness,
   especially the structured citations with <article_title> etc.

-To test, upload dir2*/issue.xml to this obscure url, given to us by Crossref support (not sure if it is linked anywhere in their docs): https://www.crossref.org/02publishers/parser.html
+When all articles are done, to test if our xml validates, upload dir2*/issue.xml to this obscure url, given to us by Crossref support (not sure if it is linked anywhere in their docs): https://www.crossref.org/02publishers/parser.html
 It will report success or any errors online immediately.

----- this was the old method for testing, but as of 46:2 (2025) crossref
-     could not be bothered to update their test environment for the new schema.
-Therefore testing has to be done in a different way; see above.
-     Hopefully test.crossref.org will be usable again eventually -- and indeed, as of 47:1, it seems that it is.
-#old When all articles are done, and the issue.xml looks ok, can upload to
-#old crossref for them to validate it:
+For a time, test.crossref.org was not updated to the current schema.
-#old   make upload-test  # in crossref subdirectory
+But usually, another way to test issue.xml is to upload via: make upload-test  # in crossref subdirectory

-#old
-#old The result should be "batch submission was successfully received"; that
-#old just means the data was uploaded.
-Crossref will send email to
-#old doi-tugboat@tug.org when complete, which should happen within a few
-#old minutes.
-Can also check results online:
-#old   https://test.crossref.org -> Show my submission queue
+The result should be "batch submission was successfully received"; that just means the data was uploaded.
+Crossref will send email to doi-tugboat@tug.org when complete, which should happen within a few minutes.
+Can also check results online: https://test.crossref.org -> Show my submission queue
-#old                            (or Show System Queue)
+                           (or Show System Queue)

-#old
-#old When the result mail comes in, see <batch_data> summary element at end,
-#old should be all success.
+When the result mail comes in, see <batch_data> summary element at end, should be all success.
 Browse through the rest, especially that all the
-#old <citation> elements were accepted.
+<citation> elements were accepted.
 Fix and rerun as needed.

----- end old testing info.
+It is good to test issue.xml in both ways, since it's easy.

- After the test upload succeeds, good to copy the test landing files to the live web directory for tub-prod to check (assuming we've been doing all this on a development machine).
+ After the test upload succeeds, good to copy the test landing files to the live web directory for tub-prod to check.
+Here we assume we're working on a development machine, not tug.org:

 First, run
   make crw
-to make landing pages that don't go through doi.org.
+to make landing pages that don't go through doi.org, for testing.
 Then: host=tug.org dir=/home/httpd/html/TUGboat/tb$VV-N; echo $dir ssh $host mkdir $dir                           # ensure directory exists